 - b.
 The law enforcement officer shall direct the affidavit and warrant to the Business Hours Duty Judge, unless the matter is ongoing, in which case they shall be directed to the Judge who granted the first warrant in the case. - c.
-After preparing the affidavit and warrant, the officer shall phone the JA for the Business Hours Duty Judge.
-In an ongoing case, the officer shall phone the appropriate Judge's JA.
-The JA will arrange with the officer a time for the officer to see the Judge.
-If the officer cannot reach the appropriate JA, he or she should phone Court Administration.
+After preparing the affidavit and warrant, the officer shall phone the assigned judge's office.
+In an ongoing case, the officer shall phone the appropriate judge's office.
+The judicial assistant will arrange with the officer a time for the officer to see the judge.